-Managing WordPress Core Files Updates shows you how to control your WordPress core files updates, control administrators right to manage updates and more.
+Managing WordPress Core Files Updates shows you how to control your WordPress core files updates, control administrators rights and more.

 Many know how important updates are in WordPress.
 But at the same time you know how challenging it is to make sure that all other update like plugins and themes are compatible with the latest version of WordPress.